run2bizdocs/docs-1/en-us/docs/faq.md

     1. Access the Group Entry feature navigating through the main menu.
 Place the cursor on the option Access and Permissions, and click on the Group option (see [Register Group](/en-us/citsmart-platform-8/initial-settings/access-settings/user/register-groups.html));
     2. The Group Entry screen will be displayed.
 If the group is already registered in the system, perform a group search and select it.
 Then, the intended group entry screen will be displayed;
     3. Click on the add icon of the Staff Member field, the staff member search screen will be displayed;
     4. Search for the intended staff member and select the entry to add them to the group.
-Afterwards, the staff member will be linked to the group as exemplified on the following image:
+Afterwards, the staff member will be linked to the group;
     5. After linking, click on the "Save" button to confirm the entry, at which date, time and user will be automatically stored for a future audit.

 	FROM THE USER'S REGISTRATION